gasiino/datasharing/README.md

 This is a guide for anyone who needs to share data with a statistician or data scientist.
 The target audiences I have in mind are:

-* Collaborators who need statisticians or data scientists to analyze data for them
+* Collaborators who need statisticians or data scientists to analyse data for them
 * Students or postdocs in various disciplines looking for consulting advice
 * Junior statistics students whose job it is to collate/clean/wrangle data sets